Abdul-Sayed/job-search/remote-job-search.md

 "Hey, so this is probaby not the right number to call.
 I tried to call the desk but it was busy.
-Basically I was trying to apply to a job there and the website
+Basically I was trying to apply to a job there and the website wont work.
+And I know its not your specialty but I was wondering if there was an email so I can email somebody or anything like that.
+It takes me to the recruiting site and when I click apply it just gives me a 401 error, so.. not sure what to do.
+Would you like to know the position I'm trying to apply for? __  ___  get email ___, Should I tell him that you sent me ?